kardelitaitu/ixbrowser-tools/readme.md

 Welcome to the project!
 This is a Node.js-based automation tool, supercharged with **Playwright** and **TypeScript**, designed to control lots of ixBrowser profiles at the same time.

 Our secret sauce?
 We simulate **human-like browser interactions** (think natural mouse movements, random delays, and even realistic typing - typos included! 🤫) to perform tasks without being detected.
-It's built for 🕵️ **stealth automation**, integrates directly with the ixBrowser API, and even has its own **real-time monitoring dashboard** so you can watch your agents work.
+It's built for 🕵️ **stealth automation**, integrates directly with the ixBrowser API, and now features an **enhanced real-time monitoring dashboard** with live log streaming, granular task progress, and configuration visibility, so you can watch your agents work and understand their every move.

 ### 🎯 Our Goals